-If this were a physical workout, you wouldn’t just grab some weights and start pumping away.
-Ideally, you would look for guidance on how to start from someone who has the experience to help you create and maintain your goals.
+If we were about to start an intense gym session, you wouldn’t just grab the biggest weights and start pumping away (or you'd be spending the next couple of days nursing some serious aches and pains).
+Ideally, you'd probably look for guidance on how to start from someone who has the experience to help you create and maintain your goals.

 Physically that usually comes in the form of a personal trainer or group fitness teacher.
-For your mental health that comes in the form of a therapist, counsellor or a safe reflective space you can share with another person.
+But for your mental health, that comes in the form of a therapist, counsellor or a safe reflective space you can share with another person.

-Therefore, comparable to embarking on a physical fitness journey, having somewhere or someone that helps you to help yourself and checks in with you each week is where we start.
+Having somewhere or someone to help you help yourself and check in with you each week is exactly where we'll start.

 Most therapists are currently working online due to the Covid-19 pandemic, which makes them super accessible.
 You can also cover this part of the workout through any kind of group therapy, reflective space, online meetings and coaching opportunities.

-3 x 30 minutes per week of cardiovascular exercise.
+Your third weekly workout is 3 x 30 minutes per week of Cardiovascular Exercise.